Insurance During MSP Waiting Period

 - your UBC Extended Health Plan that supplements your MSP coverage and Dental Care coverage will begin on the first of the month following your date of hire.

 Your Department covers the cost of the Plan for you and reimburses Human Resources within 31 days of notification

 Your Department submits payment on your behalf to Human Resources within 31 days of notification (in this event, you will be required to pay back your Department for these costs).

 Once confirmation is received, you will be sent an application form.
-If you enrol within 31 days of arriving in Canada you do not need to provide a Health Statement.
+If you enrol within 31 days of your start date at UBC, you do not need to provide a Health Statement.
 However, if you enrol late, you (and your dependents) will be required to provide a Health Statement that is subject to review and approval by Sun Life.
 If you are applying for coverage for your dependents only, they will need to provide a Health Statement regardless of the timing of the application.

 When should I apply for MSP coverage?